Willkommen auf den Seiten des Auswärtigen Amts

 Reisepass © dpa

-For long-term stays (more than 90 days, e.g. to attend University, work or join a Family member) in Germany, non-EU-nationals need a visa.
+For long-term stays (more than 90 days, e.g. to attend University, work or join a family member) in Germany, non-EU-nationals require a visa.

-National visas are issued for long-term stays for a particular purpose.
-Usually issued for 90 days, such visas may be issued for up to a year in certain cases.
-After entering Germany, visa holders must apply for a residence permit as a general rule.
+National visas are issued for long-term stays for a particular purpose, usually issued for 90 days or a period of up to a year in certain cases.
+After entering Germany, visa holders need to apply for a residence permit as a general rule.

-Please note that visa questions/applications will be handled in Copenhagen only.
-Our honorary consuls cannot help you in this matter.
+Please note that visa applications will be handled at the Embassy in Copenhagen only.
+Our honorary consuls cannot assist you in this matter.

 Preparing your application